Margin Close Out definition

 More Definitions of Margin Close Out

 Margin Close Out or “Stop-out level” means the automatic closure of one or more of a Client’s open CFDs, when the sum of funds (i.e., equity) in the Account of Retail Clients (including the unrealized net profits of all open CFDs connected to that Account) falls to 50% or less of the total Margin Level required to maintain open positions.
 In other words, the Stop-out Level for all trading accounts held by retail Clients is equal to 50% of the Margin Level required to maintain open positions.
-The Stop-out level for Professional Clients falls to 20% or less of the total Margin Level required to maintain open positions.
+The Stop-out level for Professional Clients increases to 100% of the total Margin Level required to maintain open positions.

 Margin Close Out means the percentage of the Margin required for a client account to hold open CFD positions.
 At a Margin Level of 20% is required at which the Company will automatically close one or more positions at market prices where the stop out level is reached.
 By applying a close-out rule at 20% margin call, limits the risk of any substantial loss by a client when the sum of funds in the trading CFD account and the unrealized net profits of all open CFDs connected to the Client.